 Regular, liberal use of emollients can significantly reduce the severity of established eczema.
-Multiple studies have demonstrated that emollient therapy has a role in reducing the frequency and rate of flare-ups and the need for topical steroids while at the same time improving disease control by ameliorating skin barrier defects [1,11].
+Multiple studies have demonstrated that emollient therapy has a role in reducing the frequency and rate of flare-ups and the need for topical steroids while at the same time improving disease control by improving skin-barrier defects [1,11].

-For optimal results, it is best to apply emollients to damp skin after bathing but they can also be applied to dry skin at any time .
-Regular application two to three times per day is recommended .
+For optimal results, it is best to apply emollients to damp skin after bathing, but they can also be applied to dry skin at any time .
+Regular application 2–3 per day is recommended .
 The amount applied averages from 150–200 g per week in young children to 500 g in adults .
-The therapeutic effects of emollients are reduced 6 hours after application .
+The therapeutic effects of emollients are reduced 6 hours after their application .

 Emollient ingredients may irritate the skin or cause contact dermatitis in some people.
-Stinging or burning can result in poor compliance, which may decrease their therapeutic effect .
+Stinging or burning can result in reduced use, which may decrease their therapeutic effect .
 The application of an emollient can also be time-consuming and leave residues on clothes and furniture .
 Clothing soaked with paraffin-containing emollients is flammable and a fire hazard.